raygard/awkdoc/pages/awk_implementing.md

 };
 ```

-The anonymous union in the `struct zvalue` is not valid C99, but gcc accepts it, giving a warning with -Wpedantic.
+The anonymous union in the `struct zvalue` is not valid C99, but gcc accepts it, giving a warning with `-Wpedantic`.
 I may fix this, but maybe it just clutters up the code with extra `.z` characters for no really good reason.
 This is the only non-standard aspect of `wak` code, as far as I know.
-With all gcc warning options turn on, it compiles with no other warnings.
+With all gcc warnings turned on, it compiles with no other warnings.

 The stack, several compiler tables, and also the actual value structures of the arrays are held in expanding sequential list structures called `zlist`:
 ```c